UK market focus Research-led example Portfolio and accessibility

 Why this UX Designer CV example works

-This ux designer CV works because Sophie Lewis's most relevant evidence, especially the recent results at Harbour UX, is easy to scan from the top of the page.
+This UK UX designer CV works because Priya Shah's research, interaction, and product evidence are easy to trace from the top of the page.

 Writing breakdown